The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Carol Lippa is a Neurologist in Philadelphia, Pennsylvania.
+Carol Lippa is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Lippa is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Lewy Body Dementia (LBD), Cerebellar Degeneration, Alzheimer's Disease, and Neuronal Intranuclear Inclusion Disease (NIID).
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Lewy Body Dementia (LBD), Cerebellar Degeneration, Alzheimer's Disease, and Neuronal Intranuclear Inclusion Disease (NIID).
+Dr. Lippa is board certified in Neurology.

 Advanced in Primary Progressive Aphasia